If you're interested in investing or trading, you could consider opening a brokerage account. Here's what to know before you do.

 Brokerage accounts may not come with the same tax advantages for contributions and withdrawals as other types of investment accounts, but they still present opportunities to implement tax-aware strategies.

 First, because you must report to the IRS any realized gains and losses annually in your brokerage account, you may be able to deduct realized losses to reduce your tax bill through what's known as tax-loss harvesting.
-You can tax-loss harvest in a brokerage account to offset realized gains and a small amount of ordinary income, which demonstrates how such accounts can be complementary.
+You can tax-loss harvest in a brokerage account to offset realized gains and a small amount of ordinary income, including interest and unqualified dividends.
+This demonstrates how brokerage and deposit accounts can be complementary.

 Another potential tax benefit: The tax rate you may pay on any profits you earn from selling investments (called capital gains taxes) are lower for investments held longer than 1 year.
 These "long-term capital gains" are taxed at a rate below your federal income tax rate, or at 0%, 15%, or 20%, depending on your income and filing status.
-Anything held less than a year would be considered short-term gains, and those are taxed at your federal income tax rate, which, if you make over $42,000 as a single filer, is 22% or more.
-For dependent children under age 18, unearned income (which capital gains are) between $1,250 and $2,500 is taxed at the child's tax rate, and anything above $2,500 is taxed at the parent's or guardian's tax rate.
+Anything held less than a year would be considered short-term gains, and those are taxed at your federal income tax rate, which, if you make over $48,475 as a single filer in 2025, is 22% or more.
+For dependent children under age 18, unearned income (which capital gains are) between $1,350 and $2,700 is taxed at the child's tax rate, and anything above $2,700 is taxed at the parent's or guardian's tax rate.

 Considerations before opening a brokerage account